DavinZhang/http_study/README.md

 # http_study

-[《透视HTTP协议》](https://time.geekbang.org/column/intro/189) Follow me to study HTTP.
+A lesson's code material which didn't work before modification Follow me to study HTTP.

 Pull requests of Python/JavaScript example code are welcome!